 - Can't Kill You, Still Need You: The special ending to the "Paradox" story mission, as well as some Grimoire cards, indicate that the Vex are keeping humanity around because Guardians and the Traveler are paracausal and can defy their predictive models — and that they are a possible key to averting the Vex's ultimate destruction at the hands of the Darkness.

 - Cargo Cult: The Vex, an already advanced and incomprehensible race of robots, came across the Black Heart — a fragment of the Darkness even more advanced and incomprehensible they they were.
-They saw no other option than to worship it.
+The Sol Divisive saw no other option than to worship it.
 The Vex also adopted Hive practices of worship in an attempt to access the paracausal abilities associated with the Darkness and the Worm Gods.

 - Clockwork Creature: The Vex constructs are mostly mechanical, save for the radiolarian fluid driving each machine.
 This gets inverted as you delve deeper into their lore and especially when the Guardians arrive on Nessus, where entire oceans and rivers of Vex liquid life can be found.

 - Cold Sniper: Hobgoblins, their dedicated sniper platforms.
 When you're an inscrutable alien cyborg, 'cold' comes with the territory.

 - Cunning Linguist: Averted.
 When they try to test and study Failsafe's reaction to finding the corpses of the Exodus Black's crew, they try to speak English in order to announce their intention.
 It's sloppier than you'd expect from a race of hyper intelligent robots who can easily run a simulation of the entire universe.